tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

 Here is a typical fine-grained unit test:
  - __[SeatShould.cs](./TheaterSuggestions.Tests/UnitTests/SeatShould.cs)__

+Note: for now the solution is missing the Contract-Integration tests harness that checks our Fake-Stubs has the exact same behaviour than the concrete adapters plugged into the real external APIs.
+This will be added soon.

 ---

-My old testing strategy for the coarse-grained Acceptance tests :
+Even if the Domain is different, here is my old testing strategy for the coarse-grained Acceptance tests illustrated:

 ![](./OldTestingStrategy.png)

-My new testing strategy for the coarse-grained Acceptance tests (i.e. the one in place in that __'Hexagonal' branch__:
+And my new testing strategy for the coarse-grained Acceptance tests (i.e. the one in place in that __'Hexagonal' branch__:

 ![](./NewTestingStrategy.png)